MysterJacob/BodzioBot/README.md

 - 4 Owner of guild.
 - 5 Owner of bot.

 ## Permssions level explained
 The permissons are converted to base 2 integer and then displayed as "level" (The normal is most significant bit.)

+# Known bugs
+- Timer going minus if less than 5 is supplied.